dgroomes/rust-playground/README.md

 📚 Learning and exploring the Rust programming language.

-To start, I'm following the [*The Rust Programming Language*](https://doc.rust-lang.org/stable/book) which is affectionately referred to as "The Book" in the Rust community.

-I'm also using [*The Rust Reference*](https://doc.rust-lang.org/reference/introduction.html) book too.

 ## Standalone sub-projects

 This repository illustrates different concepts, patterns and examples via standalone sub-projects.
 Each sub-project is